 London E17 7LD, UK

-This Walthamstow pie shop, opened by Luigi Manze in 1929, was Grade II-listed in 2013 for its ‘exceptionally complete interior’.
-It is indeed a ‘typical and attractive example’ with its tiled counter, pressed tin ceiling and terrazzo floor.
-Open seven days a week, it sells traditional pies, mash and liquor by day, and on Friday and Saturday evenings it plays host to cocktail and small plates pop-up The Jellied Eel.
+This Walthamstow pie shop, opened by Luigi Manze in 1929, was Grade II-listed in 2013 for its “exceptionally complete interior.”
+It is indeed a “typical and attractive example” with its tiled counter, pressed tin ceiling, and terrazzo floor.
+Open seven days a week, it sells traditional pies, mash and liquor, just as since the 1920s.

 2. The Royal Oak, Bethnal Green